jfet97/andreasimonecostadotdev/content/posts/What the heck are reverse mapped types?.en.md

 TypeScript loops through the intersection's entries, finds the `keyof T` and reverses the whole source type as we saw before.
 The intersection constraint ensures that the source type has only the properties that are present in `Foo`, and this is why the presence of the `'extra'` property causes an excess property error.
 It's worth noting that the `'extra'` property is stripped away from the inferred `T` because it wouldn't survive the action of the mapped type anyway.

-In this way you get both inference and EPC check!
+In this way you get both inference and EPC!

 &nbsp;